awsugblr/awsugblr/src/pages/blog/2019-07-02-sponsor-announcement-sumologic-gold-sponsor.md

 ---
 templateKey: blog-post
-title: 'Sponsor Announcement - Sumo Logic | Gold Sponsor for AWS Community Day 2019'
+title: 'Sponsor Announcement - Sumo Logic | Silver Sponsor for AWS Community Day 2019'
 date: 2019-07-03T10:00:00.000Z
-description: 'We are honoured to have Sumo Logic as our Gold Sponsor'
+description: 'We are honoured to have Sumo Logic as our Silver Sponsor'
 tags:
   - Community Day
   - '2019'